TarsCloud/TarsDocs_en/dev/tarsjava/shi-yong-zhi-nan.md

   </appender>
   ```

-- RollingFileAppender：You can first output the log to a specified file, and once a certain condition is met, then log to another file. (extends FileAppender)
+- RollingFileAppender: You can first output the log to a specified file, and once a certain condition is met, then log to another file. (extends FileAppender class)

   ```xml
   <appender name="FILE" class="ch.qos.logback.core.rolling.RollingFileAppender">